Microsoft-USEduAzure/workshops/higher-education-mdw/readme.md

 # Higher Education Modern Data Warehouse in Azure

 Register for this workshop to learn how to leverage Microsoft Azure tools and services to build a modern data warehouse.
-During this session, we'll cover the steps involved in ingestion, validation, processing, serving, visualization, and analytics.
+During this workshop, we'll cover Azure Data Platform Services used for ingesting, preparing, enriching, presenting and consuming data.

 **You'll learn about:**